volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+December 15th

+new volspotconnectchroot.tar.xz with new sorting and new compression : 11Mo !!! ( 180Mo at the begining)

 December 13th